Finlay-Neal-05/Finlay-Neal-05/README.md

 - 🌱 I’m currently learning SQL and C#!
 - 📫 Send me a message on discord! (finlay_neal).

-  I'm and avid full stack developer based in Aotearoa New Zealand.
+  I'm an avid full stack developer based in Aotearoa New Zealand.
 I graduated Dev Academy Aotearoa in 2024 and have built a few projects in that time, check out my pinned!

   I enjoy working in a full stack environment, though I have had more fun in the front end.
 I want to learn machine learning as well as some more advanced game dev!

   my tech stack:

   -javascript / typescript

+  -SQL

   -python

-  -react.js
+  -react

   -express.js / multer.js

   -sqlite / knex.js